RUB-SysSec/adversarial-papers/README.md

 The problemspace models `llms` and `synonyms` are included in the `problemspace.zip`.
 These need to be unzipped in the `evaluation/problemspace` directory.

 Due to licensing issues, we can not make the target submissions publicly available.
-We do, however, publish all of our crawling scripts (cf. `scripts/crawler`).
 </details>

 <details>